Who are we?

 to strengthen the community club industry.

 In undertaking these responsibilities, Clubs Queensland performs a significant role in mentoring and building capacity in community clubs across the State.
-In doing so, it provides an important public good as well as creates positive externalities for the Queensland community.

 Clubs in Queensland are membership-based, not-for-profit organisations that exist to provide services to members and the local community.
 The surplus generated by clubs is used to deliver important and highly valued services in their surrounding communities and to visitors to their region.
 This support includes cash contributions, non-cash benefits, community assets and the mobilisation of volunteers.